Realization (climb): Legacy

 In 2012, when Adam Ondra attempted to flash the route (i.e. complete on the first attempt) he said: "It had always been my long-term crazy dream to flash this route".
-In 2014, when climber Jonathan Siegrist made the eighth ascent of the route and told Outside magazine: "I can remember the first time that I saw the route — it is truly magnificent.
+In 2014, when American climber Jonathan Siegrist made the eighth ascent of the route and told Outside magazine: "I can remember the first time that I saw the route — it is truly magnificent.
 I was shocked to see that such a bold and impressive, seemingly perfect line exists.
 Add to that, the historic significance of this climb, not to mention its unique and brilliant holds and movement — it really is a proud route".
 On repeating the route in 2014, German climber Alexander Megos said: "I wanted to climb this route because it is the world’s first 9a+ and definitely one of the most famous routes worldwide!
 But it’s not just the history behind the route, also the route itself is one of the best ones I ever climbed!".
 In 2016, remembering his own 2015 repeat of the route, Italian climber Stefano Ghisolfi called it, "..perhaps the most famous cutting-edge route in the world".

+Subsequent first 9a+ contendors

+Many years after the ascent of Realization, other earlier sport climbs have been revisited as potential first-ever 9a+ routes: